 So for my holiday leftover breakfast masterpiece, I decided to pre-mix the two, and fry them in a pancake (see below ⬇️).

-Place cheese on top.
+Place cheese on top of your special pancake.
 Toast that bread, then layer the turkey, and top with that fried egg just how you like it.

 Success!
 95% of my sandwich stayed on the bread.
 Hold from the bottom people!!